 Olga Eizner Favreau, Departement de psychologie, University de Montreal.

+When is it Acceptable to Accept a Null Hypothesis: No Way, Jose? - Jose M. Cortina, Robert G. Folger.
 Previous research has suggested that there exists a bias in the social sciences against no-effect hypotheses.
 This is regrettable given the importance of establishing not only when an effect does occur but also the boundary conditions of that effect.
 The purposes of this article are two-fold The first purpose is to review relevant portions of the history of hypothesis testing in an attempt to identify the sources of bias against hypotheses of no effect.

 Random walks in the

 history of life - James L. Cornette,

-Rushton's Defenders and Their Hasty Rejection of the Null Hypothesis
+Rushton's Defenders and Their Hasty Rejection of the Null Hypothesis -

 Zack Z. Cernovsky,

+Testing the Null Hypothesis of Stationarity Against an Autoregressive Unit Root Alternative - Zhijie Xiao.
 We propose a new test for the null hypothesis that a time series is stationary around a deterministic trend.
 The test is valid under general conditions on stationarity.
 Asymptotic distributions of the test statistic are derived under both the null hypothesis and the alternative hypothesis of a unit root.
 It is shown that the limiting distribution has the classical Kolmogoroff Smirnoff form.
 Critical values for the null distribution are calculated.
 Consistency of the tests is proved.

-Abstract: A statistically significant outcome only indicates that it is likely that there is a relationship between variables.
+Null Hypothesis Significance Testing: Effect Size Matters - Gliner J. A.; Vaske J. J.; Morgan G. A. Abstract: A statistically significant outcome only indicates that it is likely that there is a relationship between variables.
 It does not describe the extent (strength) of that relationship.
 In this article, emphasis is placed on the importance of assessing the strength of the relationship between the independent and dependent variables using effect size indices.

+A Note on the Bandwidth Choice When the Null Hypothesis is Semiparametric - JORGE BARRIENTOS-MARIN.
 Abstract: This work presents a tool for the additivity test.
 The additive model is widely used for parametric and semiparametric modeling of economic data.
 The additivity hypothesis is of interest because it is easy to interpret and produces reasonably fast convergence rates for non-parametric estimators.
 Another advantage of additive models is that they allow attacking the problem of the curse of dimensionality that arises in non- parametric estimation.
 Hypothesis testing is based in the well-known bootstrap residual process.
 In nonparametric testing literature, the dominant idea is that bandwidth utilized to produce bootstrap sample should be bigger that bandwidth for estimating model under null hypothesis.

+Reconsidering the null hypothesis: Is maternal rank associated with birth sex ratios in primate groups? - Gillian R. Brown, and Joan B. Silk.
 Trivers and Willard hypothesized that vertebrates adaptively vary the sex ratio of their offspring in response to the mother's physical condition.
 This hypothesis has produced considerable debate within evolutionary biology.
 Here we use meta-analysis techniques to evaluate claims that nonhuman primate females facultatively adjust the sex ratio of their progeny in relation to their own dominance rank in a uniform way.